Skip to Main Content

 • Attached file

-Korea Agency for Technology and Standards (KATS) under the Ministry of Trade, Industry and Energy (MOTIE) held the 22nd Northeast Asia Standards Cooperation Forum (NEAS Forum) through July 15–17 in Seoul with the participation of 120 government officials and private experts from Korea, China, and Japan.
+Korea Agency for Technology and Standards (KATS) under the Ministry of Trade, Industry and Energy (MOTIE) hosted the 22nd Northeast Asia Standards Cooperation Forum (NEAS Forum) through July 15–17 in Seoul.
+A total of 127 government officials and private experts from Korea, China, and Japan participated in the event.

-Launched in 2022 and held in rotation by Korea, China, and Japan, the NEAS Forum is a trilateral public-private standards cooperation and exchange channel among the three countries’ major standards institutions.
-The Forum serves as a venue for sharing national standards strategies and private-sector standards expert exchanges, through which the participants were able to establish the legislation of 29 international standards.
-In conjunction with the Forum, Korea’s KATS, Japan’s Ministry of Economy, Trade, and Industry (METI), and China’s State Administration for Market Regulation (SAMR) hold bilateral and trilateral director general-level meetings to discuss measures for supporting the three countries’ standards cooperation.
+Launched in 2002 and rotated among Korea, China, and Japan, the NEAS Forum serves as a trilateral public-private standards cooperation and exchange platform for the major standards institutions of the three countries.
+The Forum also facilitates the sharing of national standards strategies and exchanges among private-sector standards experts.
+Through these interactions, the experts of three countries were able to publish 29 international standards.
+In conjunction with the Forum, Korea’s KATS, Japan’s Ministry of Economy, Trade, and Industry (METI), and China’s State Administration for Market Regulation (SAMR) hold bilateral and trilateral director general-level meetings to discuss measures for enhancing standards cooperation among the three nations.

-Concerning Korea’s technical white paper project on medium voltage direct currents (MVDC) selected by the International Electrotechnical Commission (IEC), Korea requested the participation of Chinese and Japanese experts.
-Korea also asked the two countries’ support towards six international standards proposals it plans to submit to the International Standards Organization (ISO), including one on the service robot testing method.
+In relation to Korea’s technical white paper project on medium voltage direct currents (MVDC), which was selected by the International Electrotechnical Commission (IEC), Korea requested the participation of experts from China and Japan.
+Additionally, Korea sought support from the two countries for six international standards proposals, such as the service robot testing method, to submit to the International Organization for Standardization (ISO).